tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

         * Positive forces indicate tension (pulling)
         * Negative forces indicate compression (pushing)
         * Forces are black if entire bridge is stationary; otherwise, they are red
+* Canvas is as big as possible for screen size

 ###Bridge creating and editing
 * Drag to make beams